-Quantum Sail Design Group has elevated the art and science of sail making to a new level, resulting in the fastest and most efficient sail shapes and structures possible.
+Quantum Sails has elevated the art and science of sail making to a new level, resulting in the fastest and most efficient sail shapes and structures possible.
 It's called

 Whereas some companies rely on off-the-shelf tools, Quantum's iQ Technology™ is a fully integrated, proprietary approach honed over 20 years by people with vast knowledge and

 procedures with tolerances measured in millimeters.
 At the most demanding levels of the sport, sail performance is further optimized through rigorous, on-the-water validation and refinement.

 iQ Technology™ informs the making of every Quantum sail.
 Sailors who choose Quantum sails can take pride in knowing their sails are made using the same high standards and manufacturing

 A balance between aerodynamic pressure and surface tension — the classic engineering problem called aero elasticity — determines the optimal flying shape of a sail.
 Quantum's sail designers

 Using our own 3D design program, actual boat specifications, and our extensive database of boat and sail types, the size and geometry of the sail are defined and a mold shape created.

 Using a virtual prototype of the sail shape and computational fluid dynamic (CFD) calculations, designers compute and visualize aerodynamic forces, wind angles and velocities, and the distribution

 Structural Analysis and Fiber Mapping

 Using finite element analysis (FEA), Quantum designers visualize where the sail bends and twists and the distribution of stress and strain within the membrane.
 The virtual sail is attached to a